ymohl-cl/cineplus/README.md

 ## Github actions

 A github action is executed at each push and pull request to pass the linter, the tests and the build process.

+## HTTP Framework

+I choice [Echo](github.com/labstack/echo) from labstack because it is a easy, complete and light framework.
+Of course, i could have used [gorilla mux](github.com/gorilla/mux) or other.

 ## Versionning